NuGet/NuGetDocs/NuGet.Docs/Create/Hosting-Your-Own-NuGet-Feeds.md

 ![New Project dialog box](/images/create/New-Project-dialog-box.png)

-Next, select the **ASP.NET 4.5 - Empty** template and create the project.
+Next, select the **ASP.NET 4.6 - Empty** template (or higher .NET version) and create the project.
 This results in a very empty project.

 ![New project in Solution Explorer](/images/create/New-project-in-Solution-Explorer.png)